-In order to ensure consistent application of the homework policy, the Senior Leadership team, as well as Curriculum Leaders and Key Stage Leaders, will monitor pupils' planners and homework set through online platforms.
+In order to ensure consistent application of the homework policy, the Senior Leadership team, as well as Curriculum Leaders, will regularly monitor pupils' exercise books and planners.
 Appendix 4 gives details of who is responsible for monitoring homework across the school.
 Appendix 5 gives details of the rewards pupils can expect for high quality homework and the sanctions pupils can expect, should homework be submitted late or be of poor quality.